UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{GCM}

-Similar to FVTI, GCM~\cite{DBLP:journals/access/WangFSALWHC20} is designed for detecting anomalies in trajectories.
-GCM maps trajectories to embedding vectors, which then serve as the basis for a binary classification to determine the presence of an anomaly.
-We consider the trajectory embedding component of GCM, which utilizes the word2vec model as its backbone.
+GCM~\cite{DBLP:journals/access/WangFSALWHC20} is an vehicle trajectory anomaly detection method that maps trajectories to embedding vectors for binary classification.
+Its trajectory embedding component utilizes word2vec as its foundation.

-Like FVTI, GCM treats each trajectory point $(l_i,t_i)$ in a trajectory $\mathcal T$ as a word $w_i$ in a sentence.
-It begins by partitioning the geographical region covered by all trajectories using a uniform grid, with each grid cell being linked to an embedding vector.
-Each trajectory point $(l_i,t_i)$ is then converted into a discrete token based on its cell, taking the cell's embedding vector as its own.
-Following this, GCM employs the Skip-Gram architecture of word2vec to train embedding vectors of trajectory points.
-For a given trajectory $\mathcal T$, the model is trained to optimize the probability of predicting the middle points $(l_2,t_2), (l_3,t_3), \dots, (l_{N-1},t_{N-1})$ given the initial point $(l_1,t_1)$ and the final point $(l_N,t_N)$.
+GCM represents each trajectory point $(l_i,t_i)$ as a word by partitioning the geographical region into a uniform grid and associating each cell with an embedding vector, with each point being associated with the embedding vector of the cell it belongs to.
+Using the Skip-Gram architecture of word2vec, GCM trains these embeddings by optimizing the prediction of middle points given the trajectory's start point and end point.